What is Holistic Development?

 • Emotional Development (self-awareness, emotional regulation, and resilience)

-• Intellectual Development (cognitive skills, critical thinking, and problem-solving)
+• Intellectual Development (cognitive ability, critical thinking and problem-solving skills)

 • Ethical and Moral Values (purpose, values, and life philosophy)

 Q4.
-What is necessary for the holistic development of personality?
+What does the holistic development of personality require?

-Ans: For the holistic development of personality, students need:
+Ans: In order to have holistic development of personality, students require:

-• Self-awareness: Understanding one’s strengths, weaknesses, and values.
+• Self-Awareness: The knowledge of strengths, weaknesses, and values.

 Summing Up